winitzki/talks/scala-sbt/begin-sbt.md

 - Scala compiler version and options
 - JVM options for `run` and `test` commands
 - Code dependencies on 3rd party libraries
-    - Where to download these libraries
+    - Where to download these libraries (artifactory resolvers)
     - Version overrides, dependency exclusions
     - Main code vs. test code dependencies
 - Build steps that generate new source files